Teacher happiness can be difficult to find sometimes.

 Teacher Happiness Key #1: Slow Down

-Students do not learn more by doing more in a lesson.
+Students do not learn more by doing more in a single lesson.

 Sometimes we feel like we can squeeze every minute out of the lesson by doing another activity.
 This doesn’t produce more learning.
 In reality, it causes cognitive chaos where students are unable to process and organize information in their minds.